atk4/core/docs/exception.rst

 .. php:method:: getHtml()

-Will return nice HTML-formatted exception that will rely on a presence of Semantic UI.
+Will return nice HTML-formatted exception that will rely on a presence of Fomantic-UI.
 This will include the error, parameters and backtrace.
 The code will also make an attempt to locate and highlight the code that have caused the problem.